cardano-scaling/hydra/docs/docs/how-to/incremental-decommit.md

 # Decommit funds

-To take out some `UTxO` present in an open head and send it back to the layer one, you need to do a so-called `decommit`.
+To take out some `UTXO` present in an open head and send it back to the layer one, you need to do a so-called `decommit`.

 This how-to assumes that we are in a similar situation as in the [Getting Started](../getting-started) or [Testnet tutorial](../tutorial).
 Depending on who owns something in your head, you might need to update the instructions of this tutorial.
 In our example we decommit funds owned by Alice from their address: